hoangthangcute/code-interview/README.md

 6. **Testing and debugging:**

-   * Write the unit tests for steps 3 and 4 and explain how you would debug the function if the test fails.
+   * Write the unit tests for steps 3 and 4 and explain how you would debug the functions if the test fails.

 7. **Version control:**

-   Commit your current changes in Git and push them to a remote repository following these instructions:
+   Commit your current changes in Git following these instructions:

    * Create a new branch with your name as the branch name
    * Commit your changes to the new branch
-   * Push your commits to the remote repository
+   * Compress the project directory (please, remove the ``node_module`` dir)
-   * Create a pull-request on Github
+   * Send it to our tech email (provided during the interview)